What is female genital cosmetic surgery?

 Vulvoplasty refers to augmentation or more frequently, reduction of the external female genitalia, and may include:

-- Labiaplasty — augmentation or reduction of the labia minora, or less commonly the labia majora.
-This may involve direct excision of the labial edge, wedge resection, or de-epithelisation techniques to reduce size while preserving the edge of the labia.
+- Labiaplasty — the augmentation or reduction of the labia minora, or less commonly the labia majora; this may involve direct excision of the labial edge, wedge resection, or de-epithelisation techniques to reduce size while preserving the edge of the labia

-- Hymenoplasty or ‘revirgination’ — restoration of the intact hymen
+- Hymenoplasty or ‘revirgination’ — the restoration of the intact hymen

-- Clitoral hoodplasty — reduction of clitoral hood to expose the underlying clitoris
+- Clitoral hoodoplasty — the reduction of the clitoral hood to expose the underlying clitoris

-- Vulvar lipoplasty — removal of fat from the mons pubis
+- Vulvar lipoplasty — the removal of fat from the mons pubis.

 Vaginoplasty refers to alteration of the internal female genitalia, and may include: